MacDonald House: Construction and opening

-Land for the building, which had a frontage of 140 ft and a depth of 100 ft, was purchased by the Hong Kong and Shanghai Bank (present day HSBC) in 1946 after negotiating with Malayan Investments.
+Land for the building, which had a frontage of 140 ft and a depth of 100 ft, was purchased by the Hong Kong and Shanghai Bank in 1946 after negotiating with Malayan Investments.
 In early May 1947, piling works for the building were announced to begin at the end of the month.
 249 piles, with an average length of 35-40 ft, were to be installed by Sime, Darby & Co.

 Work on the building began in May 1947.
 The building's foundation stone was laid in a ceremony by the wife of then-Governor General Malcolm MacDonald on 22 November 1947.
 A copper cylinder, contained a balance sheet from 1866, photographs of the MacDonalds, copies of various newspapers, and Malayan dollar notes, was buried underneath the stone.
 By September 1948, it was reported by The Malaya Tribune that work on the MacDonald House is "making speedy progress", with its superstructure expected to be finished by the end of the month and concreting of the eighth floor in progress.
 It was also expected by the same month that the building would be ready for occupation by Chinese New Year.
 However, it was revealed in December that completion of the building was delayed by three months due to a strike in San Francisco, which affected the delivery of the air-conditioning equipment.
 The shortage of bricks also contributed to the delay.

 In June 1949, it was announced that the MacDonald House will open on 2 July at noon.
 MacDonald House was opened by Malcolm MacDonald on 2 July 1949.
 It was reported by The Straits Times that more than 300 people, including government officials and figures in the commerce industry, attended the ceremony.
 His Master's Voice (HMV) Studio, (Note: The studio was later renamed to EMI Studio) set up by the Gramophone Company, was established in the building by January 1951, which is believed to have been the earliest instance of tape recording used in Singapore.
 The Australian Commission in Singapore moved its office from Robinson Road to the MacDonald House by September.